-Phase shifting transformers (PST) are used to improve the power transfer efficiency of AC networks.
-A PST creates a phase shift between primary and secondary sides.
+Phase-shifting transformers (PST) are used to improve the power transfer efficiency of AC networks.
+A PST creates a phase shift between the primary and secondary sides.
 This phase shift affects the flow of current through the circuit.
-It is also known as quadrature booster.
+It is also known as a quadrature booster.
 A quadrature booster consists of two separate transformers.
 One of them is connected in series to the main circuit and the other is connected across the phases.
-The output of the shunt transformer is then applied to the input side of series transformer.
+The output of the shunt transformer is then applied to the input side of the series transformer.
 The magnitude of voltage and phase shift can be controlled by varying the taps on the secondary of shunt connected transformer.

 An autotransformer is a transformer single winding.
 It consists of a single winding that acts as both primary winding and secondary winding.
 The energy transfer between the primary and secondary sides of an autotransformer happens mainly through conduction and a small amount of energy is transferred by induction.
 Their advantage over the two winding transformers is that for the same VA rating, autotransformers need lesser copper conductors for windings.
 Also, it has lesser losses and higher efficiency than normal transformers.

 Autotransformers are widely used as AC motor starters and in laboratories to continuously varying voltage.
 They are available for single-phase and three-phase circuits.
 Three-phase transformers have three separate windings for each phase.
 Autotransformers are commercially known as variac and are available up to 2MVA.

 In a distribution transformer with delta-connected secondary or ungrounded WYE secondary connections, a grounding transformer is used to provide a ground path or neutral.
 This can help in reducing voltage transients when restriking ground faults occur.
 Zig-zag transformers can also be used for grounding.